5 North (5N)

 About the Unit

 5N is a 31-bed unit located in the Cancer Hospital Building on the fifth floor.
-It is open 24-hours- a-day, 7-days-a-week.
-5N also houses the Same Day Chemotherapy and Oncology Urgent Care Suites.
-The Same Day Chemotherapy Unit (SDCU) consists of 8 reclining chairs for our outpatients.
-SDCU is open and staffed 12 hours per day 7 days a week.
-The Oncology Urgent Care Unit consists of 4 beds that are available for emergency care of the oncology population.
-The unit is open 16 hours per day, 7 days a week.
+It is open 24-hours a day, 7-days-a-week.
+5N also houses the Same Day Chemotherapy Unit (SDCU).
+The SDCU consists of 14 chairs and 1 bed for outpatients; it is open and staffed 12 hours a day, 7 days a week.

 Case Manager: Kathy Cronin, RN

 There are 3-4 critical care technicians each shift who assist with basic patient care.
 There is a unit secretary on each shift to perform data entry and secretarial duties.